CrypticSignal/video-quality-metrics/README.md

   -tv, --transcoded-video TRANSCODED_VIDEO
                         Transcoded video.
 Can be a relative or absolute path, or an URL.
 Only applicable when using the -ntm mode.
   -vf, --video-filters VIDEO_FILTERS
-                        Add FFmpeg video filter(s).
+                        Apply video filter(s) to the original video before calculating quality metrics.
 Each filter must be separated by a comma.
 Example: -vf bwdif=mode=0,crop=1920:800:0:140

 Transcoding Arguments:
   --av1-cpu-used <1-8>  Only applicable if the libaom-av1 (AV1) encoder is chosen.
 Set the quality/encoding speed tradeoff.